Gopuuuuu/EBD/README.md

 ```
 Get help regarding setting up

-your AuraXBot in our official
+your Adventure bot in our official

 support Group and get updates